Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Unified Modeling Framework for Short-term Market Mechanism Analysis

 \subsection{Common Model Elements}

 \purple{Consider an operation period (e.g., \brown{the} representative operation period in Fig.~\ref{fig:schematics}) where the expected revenue of investors is shaped by short-term conditions in the distribution-level solar energy market.} \mehdi{The market consists of buyers (i.e., electricity consumers), sellers\footnote{We acknowledge the possibility that electricity prosumers can be both buyers and sellers at the same time.
-For the market mechanisms that we will consider in this paper, a prosumer can be modeled as the superposition of a buyer and a seller.
-This observation may not apply to other markets where buying and selling prices are non-uniform.} (i.e., panel owners), and a utility company that provides backstop supply when solar generation alone cannot fully satisfy demand. \orange{Similar to the investment game, we model the groups of a large number of buyers and sellers as continuous intervals.}}
+For the market mechanisms that we will consider in this paper, a prosumer can be modeled as the superposition of a buyer and a seller \textcolor{black}{since} buying and selling prices are \textcolor{black}{uniform} within each market.
+This observation may not apply to other markets where buying and selling prices are non-uniform.} (i.e., the collection of investors who choose to invest), and a utility company that provides supply when solar generation alone cannot fully satisfy demand. \orange{Similar to the investment game, we model the groups of a large number of buyers and sellers as continuous intervals through a non-atomic game formulation.\footnote{Non-atomic game formulations \cite{aumann2015values} differ from non-atomistic market models \cite{ornstein1973determinants}, where some players are large enough to exercise market power.}}}